1,790 Sky Soldiers: The Heavy Toll of the 173rd Airborne Brigade in Vietnam

 |0

-This work, 1,790 Sky Soldiers: The Heavy Toll of the 173rd Airborne Brigade in Vietnam [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1,790 Sky Soldiers: The Heavy Toll of the 173rd Airborne Brigade in Vietnam, by CPT Jennifer French, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-1,790 Sky Soldiers: The Heavy Toll of the 173rd Airborne Brigade in Vietnam